Nearly every unique marketing tactic at the top of the funnel can be divided into one of two categories:

-When you understand the difference between inbound and outbound marketing, you can implement a robust cross-sectional strategy that gives your business a steady flow of qualified leads for your sales team.
+When you understand the difference between inbound marketing and outbound marketing, you can implement a robust cross-sectional strategy that gives your business a steady flow of qualified inbound leads for your sales team.

 Let’s dive in!

-Outbound marketing involves all of the traditional approaches, including TV and radio commercials, billboards, print ads in magazines and newspapers, mailers, etc. There are also digital outbound strategies, such as PPC advertising.
+Outbound marketing involves all of the traditional approaches, including TV and radio commercials, billboards, print ads in magazines and newspapers, mailers, direct mail etc. There are also digital outbound strategies, such as PPC advertising.